 HTTP is the protocol through which data is sent between your browser and the website that you’re accessing.
-HTTPS stands for Hyper Text Transfer Protocol Secure, and is essentially just the secure version of HTTP, with the ‘S’ standing for ‘Secure.’
+HTTPS stands for Hyper Text Transfer Protocol Secure, and it is essentially the secure version of HTTP, with the ‘S’ standing for ‘Secure.’

 It ensures that your browser’s communications with the website are encrypted to protect sensitive and confidential information—like financial information for online banking and shopping.